Department of Statistics, University of Auckland, Private Bag 92019, Auckland,

 +64 9 373 7018

-I am an Associate Professor in the Department of Statistics of the University of Auckland, New Zealand.
+I am a Professor in the Department of Statistics of the University of Auckland, New Zealand.

 Previously I worked in CREEM, part of the Statistics